Luke 16:19-31 · Luke · Updated April 25, 2026

 Summary

-The narrative progresses with the deaths of both men.
-Lazarus dies and is carried by angels to "Abraham's bosom," a place of comfort, while the rich man also dies and finds himself in torment in hell (verse 22-23).
+As the narrative progresses, both men die.
+Lazarus is carried by angels to "Abraham's bosom," a place of comfort, while the rich man finds himself in torment in Hell (verse 22-23).
 In his suffering, the rich man sees Abraham with Lazarus and pleads for mercy, asking Abraham to send Lazarus to cool his tongue with water (verse 24).
 Abraham responds, reminding the rich man of the good things he received in life compared to Lazarus's suffering, and explains that a great gulf prevents anyone from crossing between the two realms (verses 25-26).
 The rich man then begs Abraham to send Lazarus to warn his five brothers so they might avoid his fate (verses 27-28).

 Chiastic structure